-12. DECOMMISSIONING OBLIGATIONS
+11. DECOMMISSIONING OBLIGATIONS

 The Corporation's decommissioning obligations result from net ownership interests in petroleum and natural gas assets including well sites, gathering systems and processing facilities.
-The Corporation estimates the total undiscounted amount of cash flows required to settle its decommissioning obligations is approximately \$277.7 million (December 31, 2012 - \$73.9 million).
-A risk free rate of 3.24 percent (December 31, 2012 - 2.5 percent) and an inflation rate of two percent (December 31, 2012 - two percent) was used to calculate the fair value of the decommissioning obligations.
+The Corporation estimates the total undiscounted amount of cash flows required to settle its decommissioning obligations is approximately \$565.5 million (December 31, 2013 - \$277.7 million).
+These payments are expected to be made over the next 50 years with the majority of costs to be incurred between 2025 and 2064.
+A risk free rate of 2.33 percent (December 31, 2013 - 3.24 percent) and an inflation rate of two percent (December 31, 2013 - two percent) was used to calculate the fair value of the decommissioning obligations.